-17. Whether valid till all applicable clearances are obtained and date?
-Signature of En vironment and Safety Engineer (ESE) of the Co ontractor with date Signature of Environmental Offic eer of the CSC with date
+17. Whether top soil conservation has been undertaken?
+18. Whether all applicable clearances are obtained and valid till date?
+Signa ture of Environment and Safety Engineer (ESE) of the Co ontractor with date Signature of Environmental Offic er of the CSC with date